nasjonalmuseet/collection/metadata-json/README.md

 5 json files (4 x 10,000 + 1 x 2,465).

 Only collection objects with multimedia/photo are included.
 Some objects have more than one photo included in the dataset.
-The main/default photo can be identified by the parameter `"Thumbnail": true` in the `Multimedia` part of the metadata.
+The main/default photo can be identified by the field `"Thumbnail": true` in the `Multimedia` part of the metadata.

 **Example**
 ```javascript